mbrukman/why-svelte/readme.md

 [its introductory blog post](https://svelte.dev/blog/svelte-3-rethinking-reactivity).
 From here I’ll assume some familiarity.

+Svelte is a compiler that turns declarative components into imperative code that performs similarly to hand-written vanilla JS.
 After using Svelte for a year and participating in the community, I can say I love its design and I’m having a lot of fun.
-Svelte provides an enjoyable DX that doesn’t compromise on UX.
+It’s an enjoyable DX that doesn’t compromise on UX.
 I think it’ll soon become common knowledge among UI developers that compilers have an advantage over runtime-only frameworks for hitting this sweet spot.
 Both Angular ([Ivy](https://angular.io/guide/ivy))